Covid-19: Maharashtra reports 41 new cases

 The recovery rate in the state is 98.18 per cent and the case fatality rate in the state is 1.81 per cent.

-Around 1,661 test were conducted in the state out of which 1,203 done in government laboratories, 458 were done in private laboratories and zero by self-test.
+Around 1,577 test were conducted out of this 1,236 done in government laboratories, 340 were done in private laboratories and 1 by self-test.

 At present dominant variant of Covid is Omicron XBB.1.16.
-A total of 1,733 cases were found to be infected with this variant.
+Total 1733 cases were found to be infected with this variant.
 There were 19 deaths reported among the cases of this variant.

 (with inputs from PTI)